 The traditional ceremony of the old guard changing with the new.

 Changing of the Guard is one of the oldest and most recognizable ceremonies connected with Buckingham Palace.
-The correct name of the ceremony known as Changing the Guard is actually Guard Mounting.
+The correct name of the ceremony known as Changing of the Guard is actually Guard Mounting.
 In this process a New Guard exchanges duty with the Old Guard and both Guards are drawn from one of the regiments of Foot Guards.